ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-2.md

  `WORKDIR /app` means to make `/app` our working directory.

  `ENTRYPOINT [ "/opt/aiware/engine", "node", "index.js" ]` sets the entry point of our container as the Engine Toolkit, with `node` and `index.js` as arguments.
-(Toolkit will, in turn, start up NodeJS using `index.js` as an argument.)
+(Toolkit will, in turn, start up Node.js using `index.js` as an argument.)

 ## Building the Engine